bdeckard92/dupUT/01-Class-Content/10-OOP/03-Algorithms/03-is-anagram/README.md

 # Is Anagram

-In this activity you will write code to create a function that takes in two strings and returns `true` if one string is an anagram of another string and otherwise returns `false`.
+In this activity, you will write code to create a function that takes in two strings and returns `true` if one string is an anagram of another string and otherwise returns `false`.

 ## Instructions

-* Open [Unsolved/is-anagram.js](Unsolved/is-anagram.js) in your code editor&mdash;this is the only file that you will modify in this activity.
+* Open [Unsolved/is-anagram.js](Unsolved/is-anagram.js) in your code editor; this is the only file that you will modify in this activity.

 * In this file, you will write code in the body of the `isAnagram()` function to achieve the following: